 3. Marketers must comply with regional data management regulations

 If you don’t know, there are strict regulations that govern how customer data is handled and processed in different parts of the world.
-For instance in Europe, companies that handle customer data must comply with GDPR.
+For instance in Europe, companies that handle customer data must comply with GDPR and obtain cookie consent.
 It is the responsibility of marketers to ensure that they’re properly handling customer data as per regional laws and regulations to avoid getting fined.

 Why Marketing Departments Are Targeted By Hackers?